sharadregoti/tyk-docs/tyk-docs/content/upgrading-tyk.md

 - **Breaking changes:** We do not introduce breaking changes unless specifically stated in the release notes (and it rarely happens).
 - **Overwrite:** Upgrades do not overwrite your configuration files.
 However, it is a good practice to back up these files routinely
 (using git or another tool).
-We strongly recommend taking a backup before upgrading Tyk.
+We strongly recommend backing up before upgrading Tyk.
 The upgrade will deploy new copies of startup scripts, so any customisations should be saved in advance.
 - **BMigration scripts:** You do not need to migrate or run migration scripts for your APIs, policies or other assets created in Tyk unless specifically stated in the release (and it rarely happens).
 - **Long Term Support:** Check our [versioning and long-term-support policies]({{< ref "developer-support/special-releases-and-features/long-term-support-releases" >}})